 ESSENTIAL DUTIES AND RESPONSIBILITIES

-1. Reduces the potential for loss or misappropriation of non-expendable University property by complying with established procedures for the receipt, tagging, storing, and subsequent accountability of property purchased by or donated to the University, assisting with physical inventories of University property, and reporting discrepancies between reported inventories and actual on-hand property to the Coordinator, Property Control.
+1. Reduces the potential for loss or misappropriation of non-expendable University property by complying with established procedures for the receipt, tagging, storing, and subsequent accountability of property purchased by or donated to the University, assisting with physical inventories of university property, and reporting discrepancies between reported inventories and actual on-hand property to the Coordinator, Property Control.

 2. Assists with maintaining an accurate inventory of non-expendable University property by verifying materials and property received by the Property Control Office against requisitions, shipping notice, invoices, or other property documents, and adding non-expendable property items to the computer database which lists the type and cost of all property purchased by or donated to the University, as well as the department which received the property and its location.

 3. Assists with property management for all University departments by transporting or arranging for the transport of worn out/surplus property to the University's warehouse, warehousing surplus property, delivering useable property to departments and offices as directed, and ensuring that surplus assets are presented for sale in a manner to maximize revenue.
 Ensures an efficient surplus warehouse operation by supervising the receipt of all surplus delivered to the warehouse and organizing surplus inventory in an orderly fashion.

 4. Helps to ensure adequate learning environments for students by surveying all general classrooms to ensure that each room is equipped with the proper furniture.